grafana/cloud-graphite-scripts/README.md

-# hosted-metrics-sender-example
+# Grafana Cloud Graphite scripts

+## send

-Example programs to send data to GrafanaCloud Hosted Metrics Graphite service.
+Example programs to send data to Grafana Cloud Graphite service.
 Does *not* work for GrafanaCloud Hosted Metrics Prometheus.

 In: